Rabia Siddique

-Rabia Siddique (born 25 November 1971) is an Australian criminal and human rights lawyer, retired British Army officer, author, professional speaker and hostage survivor.
+Rabia Siddique (born 25 November 1971) is an international human rights and criminal lawyer, retired British Army officer, best selling author, professional speaker and hostage survivor.

-In 2008, she successfully sued the UK Ministry of Defence for discrimination after it failed to acknowledge the role she played in the rescue of two captured Special Forces soldiers in war-torn Iraq.
+In 2008, she sued the UK Ministry of Defence for discrimination, alleging it failed to acknowledge her role in the rescue of two captured Special Forces soldiers in Iraq.

 Education and early career

-Rabia Siddique was born in Perth, Western Australia, to an Indian Muslim father and Australian mother.
+Siddique was born in Perth, Western Australia, to an Indian Muslim father and Australian mother.
 Her early childhood was spent in India and her family returned to Perth when she was five.
 She attended Manning Primary School and Penrhos College where she was school captain in her final year.

-Siddique graduated from the University of Western Australia with a Bachelor of Laws in 1995, and a Bachelor of Arts in 1997.
+Siddique graduated from the University of Western Australia with a Bachelor of Laws in 1994, and a Bachelor of Arts in 1996.